 - (1) The duty of the Board of Management is to manage the Exchange.
-The Board of Management shall have the following particular responsibilities: - 1. to admit or exclude enterprises and individuals to or from trading on, or as visitors to, the Exchange, or to direct the suspension or revocation of their admission to Exchange trading; - 2. to regulate the organisation and business operations of the Exchange, and to set the location of Exchange trading sessions and the trading hours; - 3. without diminishing the responsibility of the Trading Surveillance Office, to monitor compliance with the statutes, regulations, articles of association and other rules concerning the Exchange; - to maintain order at the Exchange's business premises and to ensure the orderly use of the other Exchange facilities (including access to the system used for electronic trading), taking appropriate measures to accomplish this;

-to decide upon the commencement, suspension, discontinuation or interruption of the quotation for securities and foreign means of payment as well as the determination of prices for securities and to determine the trading phases and in which trading model trading in the securities will take place;
+The Board of Management shall have the following particular responsibilities: - 1. to admit or exclude enterprises and individuals to or from trading on, or as visitors to, the Exchange, or to direct the suspension or revocation of their admission to Exchange trading; - 2. to regulate the organisation and business operations of the Exchange, and to set the location of Exchange trading sessions and the trading hours; - 3. without diminishing the responsibility of the Trading Surveillance Office, to monitor compliance with the statutes, regulations, articles of association and other rules concerning the Exchange; - 4. to maintain order at the Exchange's business premises and to ensure the orderly use of the other Exchange facilities (including access to the system used for electronic trading), taking appropriate measures to accomplish this; - 5. to decide upon the commencement, suspension, discontinuation or interruption of the quotation for securities and foreign means of payment as well as the determination of prices for securities and to include securities in continuous quotation; - 6. to decide upon the admission of securities to the Regulated Market; - 7. to decide upon the inclusion of securities to the Regulated Market; - 8. to admit rights and assets intended for trading at the Exchange, but not admitted to trading in the Regulated Market and not included to trading in the Regulated Market or in the Regulated Unofficial Market, or to include such rights and assets into trading; and - 9. to determine a minimum of three national newspapers designated for Exchange notices. - (2) The Board of Management may authorise other persons to fulfil certain responsibilities. - (3) The Board of Management is responsible for all of the Exchange's duties that are not expressly allocated to other governing bodies of the Exchange.

-- 6. to decide upon the admission of securities to the Regulated Market; - 7. to decide upon the inclusion of securities to the Regulated Market; - 8. to admit rights and assets intended for trading at the Exchange, but not admitted to trading in the Regulated Market and not included to trading in the Regulated Market or in the Regulated Unofficial Market, or to include such rights and assets into trading; and - 9. to determine a minimum of three national newspapers designated for Exchange notices. - (2) The Board of Management may authorise other persons to fulfil certain responsibilities. - (3) The Board of Management is responsible for all of the Exchange's duties that are not expressly allocated to other governing bodies of the Exchange. - (4) The Board of Management is authorised, after notification of the Exchange Supervisory Authority, to set out detailed provisions regarding these Exchange Rules via Implementation Rules (Ausführungsbestimmungen), to the extent that this is provided for in these Exchange Rules.
+- (4) The Board of Management is authorised, after notification of the Exchange Supervisory Authority, to set out detailed provisions regarding these Exchange Rules via Implementation Rules (Ausführungsbestimmungen), to the extent that this is provided for in these Exchange Rules.
 The adopted, amended or repealed Implementation Rules will be published on the website of the Exchange (www.boerse-stuttgart.de). - (5) The Exchange shall be represented both in and out of court by the Board of Management, unless such representation falls within the area of competence of the Administration Institution of the Exchange.
 One or more persons may be appointed as Managing Director.
+Where only one Managing Director has been appointed, said Managing Director shall be the sole representative of the Exchange.
 Where several persons have been appointed as Managing Directors, the Exchange shall be represented by two Managing Directors jointly.
-The representation rules of the Board of Management are set out in the rules of procedure (Geschäftsordnung) for the Board of Management of the Baden-Württemberg Stock Exchange resolved by the Exchange Council.
 The Board of Management may authorise other persons to represent the Exchange. - (6) The Board of Management shall exclusively discharge the duties and authorities incumbent upon it pursuant to the German Exchange Act in the public interest.